Køpi

 Køpi (also known as Köpi or Koepi) is a housing project (German: Hausprojekt) located at 137 Köpenicker Straße in Mitte, Berlin.
 It was squatted in 1990 and legalised in 1991 as an autonomous housing project and self-managed social centre.
 The yard was used as a wagenplatz for people living in vehicles.
 It is a left-wing project, connected to punks, anarchists and Autonomen.
 The building has become a symbol for the radical left in Berlin in the same manner as Rozbrat in Poznań or Ungdomshuset in Copenhagen.
 It has survived several eviction attempts both through political pressure and because the developers have always run out of money.

 History of building

 The building was constructed in 1905 by a Jewish businessman.
 A symmetrical Gründerzeit facade stands flanked by two short wings.
 What can be seen from the street used to be the back of the building, since the front half was destroyed by bombing at the end of World War II and was never rebuilt.
 The surfaces of the building are damaged from the bombs and subsequent neglect, with most of the stucco gone.

-During World War II, the building was used by the Allgemeine Elektrizitäts-Gesellschaft (the general electricity company) to house French forced labourers.
+During World War II, the building was used by the Allgemeine Elektricitäts-Gesellschaft (the general electricity company) to house French forced labourers.
 After the war, the building lay in East Berlin.
 Under the German Democratic Republic (GDR), the building was used for sports activities and there was a bowling alley in the basement.
 By 1990, it had become vacant and was scheduled to be demolished.